marcoverpas/keynote_speech_Florence/README.md

 ### 2.3 - Model ECO-3IO-PC

 Although the origins of ecological macroeconomics can be traced back to the inception of economics itself, early SFC models for economic research did not incorporate the ecosystem.

-This gap was bridged in the late 2010s (e.g., Dafermos, Nikolaidi, and Galanis, [2017](https://www.sciencedirect.com/science/article/pii/S0921800916301343), [2018](https://www.sciencedirect.com/science/article/pii/S0921800917315161); and [Jackson and Victor, 2015](https://www.sciencedirect.com/science/article/abs/pii/S0921800915003766)).
-The primary characteristic of ecological SFC models is their integration of monetary variables (following [Godley and Lavoie, 2007](https://link.springer.com/book/10.1007/978-1-137-08599-3)) with physical variables (in line with [Georgescu-Roegen, 1971](http://dx.doi.org/10.4159/harvard.9780674281653)) in a consistent manner.
+This gap was bridged in the late 2010s (e.g., Dafermos et al. [2017](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references), [2018](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references); and [Jackson and Victor, 2015](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)).
+The primary characteristic of ecological SFC models is their integration of monetary variables (following [Godley and Lavoie, 2007](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)) with physical variables (in line with [Georgescu-Roegen, 1971](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)) in a consistent manner.
 Several ECO-SFC models have been developed since then.

 Here we consider a simple extension of *Model 3IO-PC*, named *Model ECO-3IO-PC*, where **ECO** stands for "ecological".
 Additional assumptions are as follows: